 - Overall paid search account, especially in the geographic region of the searcher

-- Landing page experience, as perceived by the search engine
+How well does the landing page experience match the searcher’s expectation, as perceived by the search engine

 - The searcher’s device is a factor in landing page experience; serving non-mobile-optimized landing pages to mobile users will harm your Quality Score